Author and Editor Hub

 Podcasts — Organising a podcast or appearing on one where you promote the Journal can really boost your readership and submissions

 Videos from researchers — Short videos from researchers explaining their research offers something that can be easily shared.
-This can be shared over email, on social media, and put on your website
+This can be shared over email, on social media, and put on your website.
+Click here to see an example of how you can prepare a video using Loom, free software, which combines your laptop camera and screen display in order to show both yourself and your article on ScienceOpen.

 Merchandise – tote bags, pens etc. Creating a limited range of products branded with your Journal logo is a good way to increase the visibility of your Journal or network.
 You can sell these products or give them out in your events.
 We can suggest some ethical suppliers of these products.